supabase-community/supabase-kt/plugins/ComposeAuth/README.md

 }
 ```

-# Support
+# Native Auth Support

-Currently, Compose Auth only supports native login for
+Currently, Compose Auth only supports Native Auth for
-Android with Google and iOS with Apple, other variations such as JS and JVM rely on fallback which
+Android with Google (via Google OneTap and Credential Manager for Android 14+) and iOS with Apple, other variations such as JS and JVM rely on fallback which
 by default is GoTrue-kt OAuth flow.

 To learn how you can use this plugin in your compose project, visit [Compose Multiplatform](https://github.com/JetBrains/compose-multiplatform/#readme)